 Damn, I read Pauline Kael's beyond-glowing, deeply transfixed gush of a review for 1972's LAST TANGO IN PARIS at least five years before I actually was old enough to see it (before VHS was readily available) and I admit I was a bit disappointed when it finally can out.
 But now, five or six big screen viewings later, I agree with her 100%.
 Well, maybe 75% but that's still pretty good.
 Furthermore, I don’t think anyone can have a legitimate opinion about this movie until they’ve seen it at least once in an altered state.
 Ideally, thrice in altered states, three different kinds.

-People also say this about Kubrick’s 2001: A SPACE ODYSSEY, but in truth 2001 is boring in parts, even if you’re on enough lithium to drop a rhino (unless you see it on a giant 70mm print on a huge curved Cinerama screen).
+People also say this about Kubrick’s 2001: A SPACE ODYSSEY, but in truth 2001 is boring even if you’re on enough Ativan to drop a rhino (unless you see it on a giant 70mm print on a huge curved Cinerama screen).
 TANGO, however, moves fast, looks beautiful and is sexy too.
 And no, I wasn’t on anything this time, I didn't need to be.
-I been up in fear's womb enough times already I can just check in with a phone call, ya heard?
+I been up in fear's womb enough times already I can just check in with a phone call, like to my parole officer/sponsor.